 Our process of developmental editing involves the following:

-- Identifying plot holes, theme, premise, symbolism, tension, pacing, character development (motivation, inconsistencies, etc.), inconsistent dialogue or tone, etc.
+- Identifying plot hole, theme, premise, symbolism, tension, pacing, character development (motivation, inconsistencies, etc.), inconsistent dialogue or tone, etc.

-- Sometimes, developmental edits reveal major plot problems or instances where the plot falls flat or needs to be fleshed out.
+Sometimes developmental edits reveal major plot problems or instances where the plot falls flat or needs to be fleshed out.
 Like with any type of edit, however, the editor is merely a sounding board.
-It is up to the writer to make the suggested edits and may involve multiple conversations to smooth out any wrinkles uncovered in the review process.
+It is up to the writer to apply the suggested edits, and it may involve multiple conversations to smooth out any wrinkles uncovered in the review process.